alabatie/moments-dnns/README.md

 ## Description

 The package is built on top of Keras.
 At the core of the package, four types of custom layers perform the simultaneous propagation of signal and noise:
-* convolutional layers
+* Convolutional layers
-* batch normalization layers
+* Batch normalization layers
-* activation layers
+* Activation layers
-* addition layers to merge residual and skip-connection branches for resnets
+* Addition layers to merge residual and skip-connection branches for resnets

 There are also custom layers for the computation of the moments of signal and noise.
 Performing these computations inside the model rather than outside is much more effective both in terms of speed and memory usage.